Eye catching black boulder opal ring

 The metal is 18k yellow gold and there are no additional stones to take away from the main feature which is opal.

-Just to remind you in case you have not read about it on this site, this is a boulder opal from the Western Queensland Opal Fields and is classified as a black opal as well because it is found in nature with a brown ironstone backing and its this backing that gives the opal its dramatic deep green blue appearance.
+Just to remind you in case you have not read about it on this site, this is a boulder opal from the Western Queensland Opal Fields and is classified as a black opal as well because it is found in nature with a brown ironstone backing and it is this backing that gives the opal its dramatic deep green-blue appearance.

 What is a ‘black’ or ‘dark’ or ‘crystal’ opal or Boulder Opal?
 Click here to find out.